 - The kinetic stress bore by the large and small constituents remains the same during the whole process of segregation, except near the free-surface of the flow where we observe some fluctuations in the initial stages of the flow. - Near the free-surface of the flow, initially the stress (contact and kinetic) profiles are different; but, gradually they relax onto the steady-profile.
+This process

-This process happens from the centre outwards, i.e., the closer your location to the centre the quickly the stress relaxes to the steady-state value. - The contact stress has a much more complicated evolution; however, this seems to be associated with layering effects, that is present in the early stages of segregation.
-These layers slowly melt as time progress. - We confirm as previously reported by Weinhart et al. [45] and Hill and Tan [21] that, for the given particle size-ratio, the smaller constituents support a larger fraction of the normal kinetic stress. - With rightly chosen set of fitting parameters, the shape of the partial kinetic stress fraction is best captured by the functional form suggested by Gajjar and Gray [15]. - The measured relative stress fractions are asymmetric as observed in the experiments of van der Vaart et al. [44].
-However, they considered varying fill fractions, whereas here we consider varying particle size-ratio.
-Moreover, the asymmetry increases with the increase in particle sizeratio.
+- The contact stress has a much more complicated evolution; however, this seems to be associated with layering effects, that is present in the early stages of segregation.
+These layers slowly melt as time progress. - We confirm as previously reported by Weinhart et. al. [45] and Hill and Tan [21] that, for the given particle size-ratios, the smaller constituents support a larger fraction of the normal kinetic-stress. - With rightly chosen set of fitting parameters, the shape of the partial kinetic stress fraction is best captured by the functional form suggested by Gajjar and Gray [15]. - The measured relative stress fractions are asymmetric as observed in the experiments of van der Vaart et al. [44].
+However, they considered varying fill fractions and here we consider varying particle size-ratios.
+Moreover, the asymmetry increases with the increase in particle size-ratio.